q3769/semver-maven-plugin/README.md

 updates `1.2.0-SNAPSHOT+chi.1` into `1.4.0-SNAPSHOT+chi.1`

-Note that the merge strategy here is opinionated; SemVer spec itself does not mention merging.
+*Note: The merge strategy here is opinionated.
+SemVer spec itself does not mention merging.*

 The basic idea here is to center the merge around the current POM version.
 Other than the SemVer specified precedence, the intents and purposes of the current POM version will dominate in the merge process.